.

 obvious.adjective

-if something is obvious, it is easy to see and comprehend (Romans 1:20 "For the invisible things of him from the creation of the world are clearly seen, being understood by the things that are made, even his eternal power and Godhead, so that they are without excuse."); easily perceived or comprehended; quite apparent; you use obviously to indicate that something is easily noticed, seen or recognized (they obviously appreciate you very much); you use obviously when you are stating something that you expect the person who is listening to know already
+if something is obvious, it is easy to see and comprehend (Romans 1:20 "For the invisible things of him from the creation of the world are clearly seen, being understood by the things that are made, even his eternal power and Godhead, so that they are without excuse."); easily perceived or comprehended; quite apparent; you use obviously to indicate that something is easily noticed, seen or recognized (they obviously appreciate you very much); you use obviously when you are stating something that you expect the individual who is listening to know already

 a protein of the retina, especially the protein constituent of rhodopsin, that makes up one of the visual pigments